-Many people who consider adoption are concerned with the financial costs associated with the adoption process and the many services which children with special needs may require.
+Many people who consider adoption worry about the cost of the adoption process as well as the services children with special needs may need.

 Options outside DCYF